What is Workload Automation in 2025 — and What's Next?

 Evolution of Enterprise Workload Automation

-The flexibility and agility of workload automation are critical to supporting business processes across an ever more complex IT landscape.
+The flexibility and agility of workload automation are critical to supporting business processes across an ever more complex IT infrastructure.
 Many enterprises have outgrown or migrated off their mainframe and moved completely into the cloud.
-These companies require a workload automation solution sophisticated enough to support this transition.
+These companies require a modern workload automation solution sophisticated enough to support this transition.
 Others continue to maintain a hybrid landscape that combines distributed, private and public cloud, and mainframe environments, and require their IT automation to function seamlessly across their entire ecosystem.

 What the Future Holds